 Future of Search

 Analysis of the future of search in the AI era.
-How generative models are transforming how we find information online.

 Search is at the most important inflection point in its history.
-For 25 years, Google defined how we find information: you type a question and receive a list of links.
+For over 25 years, Google defined how we find information: you type a question and receive a list of links.
 Now, ChatGPT and other generative models are rewriting that contract.
 You don't want a list anymore; you want an answer.

 The Inflection Point